Passive Stretching: The Final Step in Injured Tendon Recovery

 Over time you'll notice that you automatically start to put more weight on your non-injured side to cope with everyday activities.
 When you experience pain on the opposite side of your body, this is something called "over compensation" pain.
 Usually an initial injury will occur on the dominant side (if you are right handed, this would be your right shoulder/elbow/knee/wrist).
 When this happens there is a higher risk that you'll over-strain your weaker side that's compensating for your injury, because it's just not as strong as your dominant side.

-Blood Flow Stimulation Therapy™ (BFST®) is the best treatment available to deal with over compensation issues and injury prevention by maintaining healthy blood flow to the entire affected area.
+LEC Response® through the use of a T•Shellz Wrap when combined with passive stretching is, in our opinion, the best home conservative treatment option available to deal with over compensation issues by maintaining healthy blood flow to the entire affected area.

 Even if you try to avoid over compensation pain, you're still at risk for re-injuring the original injury.
 Ignoring over compensation pain and the pain felt from your soft tissue injury while returning to regular activities or your job can lead to even more problems with healing.